jlguenego/node-expose-sspi/README.md

 ## TODO

 Any idea of new features ?
-Please tell me and raise an issue :blush:
+Please tell me and raise an issue. :blush:
 - write a NTLM/Kerberos web client example.
 - write a proxy example (writing sso user in the HTTP header)